JustinFassio/recipe-generator/src/ai-image-generation/PHASE-1-BACKEND-API.md

     expect(res.status).toHaveBeenCalledWith(400);
     expect(res.json).toHaveBeenCalledWith({
       success: false,
-      error: 'Prompt is required and must be a string' });
+      error: 'Prompt is required and must be a string', });
   });